 The Kartini Clinic For Disordered Eating, based in Portland, Oregon (USA), is one of the world’s leading facilities for the treatment of eating disorders in children, adolescents and young adults.
 Its unique treatment protocol includes:

 - inpatient hospitalization for medical stabilization, if required;

-- a day treatment program designed to restore your child’s weight; extinguish his/her eating disorder symptoms; design a relapse prevention plan; and train parents how to provide ongoing care centered around maintenance of Kartini’s unique meal plan.
+- a PHP program (aka day treatment) designed to restore your child’s weight; extinguish his/her eating disorder symptoms; design a relapse prevention plan; and train parents how to provide ongoing care centered around maintenance of Kartini’s unique meal plan.

 - followup outpatient services to keep your child’s remission on track and to assist in transition to normal development

-Kartini was founded by pediatrician Dr. Julie O’Toole, who continues as medical director, along with a true multidisciplinary team of physicians, psychiatric nurse practitioners, and licensed psychotherapists.
+Kartini was founded by Dr. Julie O’Toole, a pediatrician, and continues as Chief Medical Officer, along with a true multidisciplinary team of physicians, psychiatric nurse practitioners, and licensed psychotherapists.